Thomas J. Story

-Garlic.
-Hardneck types like 'Bavarian Purple', 'Montana Giant', and 'Musik' are recommended for cold-winter climates.
+Hardneck garlic types like 'Bavarian Purple', 'Montana Giant', and 'Musik' are recommended for cold-winter climates.
 Separate "mother" bulbs into cloves; plant cloves individually, pointed end up, 3 to 4 inches deep and 4 to 6 inches apart.
 Spread mulch over planting beds.
 When green shoots emerge in spring, start watering weekly and fertilize every two weeks.
-Two good sources are Garden City Seeds ( www.irish-eyes.com or 877/733-3001) and Territorial Seed Company ( www.territorialseed.com or 541/942-9547).
+Two good sources are Garden City Seeds and Territorial Seed Company.

-At lower elevations, set out groundcovers, ornamental grasses, perennials, shrubs, and trees early in the month.
+At lower elevations, set out groundcovers, ornamental grasses, perennials, shrubs, and trees early in the month in Sunset climate zones 2b-3b.
 It's best to get plants in six weeks before the ground freezes.

 Bring agapanthus inside.
 To keep container-grown agapanthus alive over winter, wait until after a light frost, then move plants into an unheated garage where the temperature stays around freezing.
 (Do not repot at this time; agapanthus bloom better when they're potbound.)
 Next spring put the potted plant outside in a sheltered area.
 Cut off the dead foliage, fertilize, and water whenever the soil dries out.
 When the leaves green up, move the plant to a sunny location.